molily/molily.de/_posts/2019-02-03-testing-angular.md

 );
 ```

 The next step is to read the element’s content.
 In the DOM, the count is a text node that is a child of `strong`.
 Unfortunately, the `DebugElement` does not have a method or property for reading the text content.
-We need to access the native DOM element which has a convenient `textContent` property.
+We need to access the native DOM element that has a convenient `textContent` property.

 ```typescript
 countOutput.nativeElement.textContent